allegro/bigflow/docs/project_setup_and_build.md

 The `bigflow build-package` command takes three steps to build a Python package from your project:

 1. Cleans leftovers from a previous build.
-1. Runs tests from the `test` package and generates JUnit xml report, using the [`unittest-xml-reporting`](https://pypi.org/project/unittest-xml-reporting/) package.
+1. Runs tests from the `test` package and generates a JUnit xml report, using the [`unittest-xml-reporting`](https://pypi.org/project/unittest-xml-reporting/) package.
 You can find the generated report inside the `project_dir/build/junit-reports` directory.
 1. Finally, `bigflow build-package` runs the `bdist_wheel` setup tools command.
 It generates a `.whl` package that you can